 I am not able to remember which really was the first day that I held a firearm in my hands, but I remember it being when I was very young of age.
 My older brother Dries whom is eight years older than me and served in the military really gave me most of my exposure to firearms.
-Due to this my father entrusted me with a .22 by myself from age 13 which is very young by South African laws.
-I roamed the bush day and night to see what I could find for fresh meat and the thrill of the kill.
+Due to this my father entrusted me with a .22 by myself from age thirteen which is very young by South African laws.
+I roamed the bush day and night to see what I could find for fresh meat and the thrill of the hunt.

-Many of my first targets were just guinea fowl, common duiker and steenbuck after which I got confident to take larger animals such as impala and kudu with the .22 Long rifle.
+Many of my first targets were just guinea fowl, common duiker and steenbok after which my confidence was built to go after larger animals such as impala and kudu with the .22 Long rifle.
 I had lots of fun hunting the small game and they always provided a challenging hunt.
-My dad had a tracker that has been around at the time since before I was born.
-He was an exceptional tracker and accompanied me many times.
-This is how I developed my skills in tracking over the years.
+My dad had a tracker that has been around at the time since before I was born in 1975.
+He was an exceptional tracker and accompanied me many times sharing his knowledge.
+It is here where I developed my skills in tracking over my youth years.

 My father (Andre) never did pick up a firearm again to go hunting after this.
 It is sad coming to think of it.
-But his youngest son has finally matured to where he can do most of the hunting needed.
-Maybe it is because I was always out hunting that my father never got a chance again.
-I was a great honour for me though and I wanted my dad to be proud of me.
-Today having my own son Ruan mature in front of me I realize that it is more fun to see him hunt and I am probably somewhat heading down the same road as my father.
+But his youngest son has matured and pretty much took over all the meat hunting.
+Probably because I was always out hunting that my father never got a chance again.
+I was a great honor for me though and I wanted my dad to be proud of me providing.
+Today having my own son Ruan mature in front of me I realize that it is more fun to see him going through this experience.
+Looks like I am heading down the same road as my father in personal hunting.

 I graduated high school at eighteen years old in 1993.
 I loved accounting and was pretty good at it if you ask me.
 I was headed for the formal corporate world since South Africa was still under sanctions from the international community.
-By the time I turned 23 the freedom of the bush was calling on me.
-I had to turn back to nature where I could experience a freedom you can only experience in nature.
+By the time I turned twenty-three the freedom of the bush was calling on me.
+I had to turn back.
+There where I could experience a freedom you can only experience in nature.
 There is no equal experience sitting on a “koppie” (hillside) watching the animals on an early morning sunrise and hearing a choir birds greet the day.
 I love the animals and realized what great part hunting is in conservation of our species.
 I had been doing guided local South African hunts for quite some years by now.
-After doing my professional hunters license and doing two hunts for a company Shiawela Safaris owned by Kenny and Joan Ball who are very nice people.
-TG Safaris initially was after my initials TG (Tino Gordon) and later was renamed Trophy Game Safaris after a friend of mine in the states, Mike Russo from Rochester NY came up with it when we were looking to extend the reference for TG.
-It just had a bigger bang on it saying SAFARI!
+After doing my professional hunters license and doing two hunts for a company Shiawela Safaris owned by Kenny and Joan Ball, I started TG Safaris in early 1998.
+TG Safaris initially represented my initials TG (Tino Gordon) and later was renamed Trophy Game Safaris after a dear friend of mine in the states, Mike Russo came up with it when we were looking to extend the reference for TG.
+It just had a bigger bang on representing SAFARI!

-The Lord has always played a big role in the path I took and I remember many a time getting on a plane after a visit to the states or Europe the gratitude I felt after seeing his work in my life.
+Our Lord has always played a huge role in the path I took and I remember many a time getting on a plane after a visit to the states or Europe the gratitude I felt after seeing his work in my life.
 I was truly blessed in many ways.
 Great friends in our clients paved the way for our success.

-A strong commitment in an oath I took on myself that I am doing this for the love of being able to pursue these magnificent animals and enormous respect for the animals, to always give my clients a fair chase hunt with the best possible experience I can offer them.
+A strong commitment in an oath I took on myself that I am doing this for the love of being able to pursue these magnificent animals and enormous respect for them, to always give my clients a fair chase hunt with the best possible experience I can offer them.
 So that they have a true African experience while I enjoy what I do so much and create purpose of more and more cattle land being converted back to game.
-Not to grow commercial to the point where I cannot be involved with my clients experience.
-I have over the past 16 years managed to do this with every safari and I believe build a great reputation.
+Not to grow commercial to the point where I cannot be involved with my clients’ experience.
+I try to do this with every safari and I believe this is what builds such a great reputation for TG Safaris.

-In April 2003 Amanda joined me in my personal life and became a new driving force behind many developments in the company.
-End of 2003 came and we acquired SRH (Sand River Hills).
+In April 2003 Amanda came into my life.
+As my life partner she became a new driving force behind many developments in the company.
+End of 2003 came and we acquired ‘SRH’ (Sand River Hills).
 It was very basic and we had to build over the festive period just to have a basic facility for the start of the season in March 2004.

-Amanda is a beautician from profession and gave up having her own salon to be with me in this.
-This being the reason that the Ivory Spa was born in 2010 and after the final building was erected a year later than planned in 2011.
+Amanda is a beautician from profession and gave up having her own salon to share this dream with me.
+This being the reason that the Ivory Spa was born in 2010.
 This has been very well received under our observers joining the hunters on their safaris.
 In 2012 Amanda took another step and did her Professional hunters license and became partner outfitter in Trophy Game Safaris.

-ith such blessings in life, having a beautiful family I am just hoping to have the privilege to share this beautiful country with many more clients that becomes friends over years to come.
+Being so blessed in life, having a beautiful family and successful business I am just hoping to have the privilege to share this beautiful country with many more clients that becomes friends over years to come.
 In God we trust ad believe and praise Him!